IBM/event-automation/_connectors/kc-source-mq/installation.md

 categories: [source]
 ---

-{{site.data.reuse.es_name}} provides additional help for setting up a Kafka Connect environment and starting the MQ source connector.
+{{site.data.reuse.es_name}} provides additional help for setting up a Kafka Connect environment and starting the MQ source connector v1.
 Log in to the {{site.data.reuse.es_name}} UI, click the **Toolbox** tab and scroll to the **Connectors** section.

-Alternatively, you can download the MQ source connector from GitHub:
+Alternatively, you can download the MQ source connector v1 from GitHub:

 1. Download the connector plugin JAR file: